Data. The champion of all left-brained people and the arch nemesis of all right.

-"While modern businesses are swimming in data, risk management remains quite data-poor,” notes Matt Rudd, Head of Product at RiskSmart.
+"Modern businesses are swimming in data - but risk management remains quite data-poor,” notes Matt Rudd, Head of Product at RiskSmart.

 “Even the most forward-looking risk practitioners only leverage the snippets of information available to them - but as with any business function, data is king.

 “It can and should be used to inform an educated approach to controlling risk, highlight control failures, and establish a quantifiable risk strategy.”